This job posting is no longer active.

 ENGINEER INTERN AND ENGINEER ASSOCIATE LEVELS

-Candidates must meet one of the following criteria within 6 months of employment offer:
+Candidates must meet one of the following qualifications:

 * The Engineer Intern level is met based on the minimum qualifications listed above.

-* The Engineer Associate level is met based on the minimum qualifications listed above AND at least two years of work experience post-certification.
+* The Engineer Associate level is met based on the minimum qualifications listed above AND at least two years of post-certification work experience: reading and interpreting engineering plans, specifications, and standards on projects; interpreting and applying federal, state, and local laws, when applying engineering principles and practices; and coordinating field work and inspecting projects or facilities for compliance with standards.

 Desired qualifications and experience